nilsmango/project7III/content/tap/manual/_index.md

 The Curve Generator replaces the selected parameter's complete automation envelope with a repeating shape.
 Choose **Sine**, **Dropping Ball**, **Triangle**, **Square**, ascending or descending **Saw**, rising or falling **Envelope** and **S** ramps, **Wander**, or **S & H** (Sample & Hold).

 Its four controls normally set **Rate**, **Phase**, **Top Space**, and **Bottom Space**.
 The synced half of Rate runs from 1/32 through the musical divisions—including 1/3 and 2/3—to 4 bars.
 Continue past the centre for free time in seconds or milliseconds.
-Phase moves the shape through its cycle; 0% and 100% are the same position.
+Phase moves the shape through its cycle.
 Top and Bottom Space keep the result away from the parameter's limits.
 Tap an already selected Wander or S & H shape again to create a new variation.

 For **Dropping Ball**, those first two controls become **Drop Rate** and **Bounce**.
 Drop Rate is the duration of one complete fall and bounce sequence, so shorter musical rates can place several drops in one bar.
 Bounce controls how many rebounds survive, how high they rise, and how quickly their spacing contracts.